-Labelling someone a 'consultant' won't work, if in fact they are behaving and being treated like an employee.
+Simply labelling someone as a 'consultant' won't mean that they are genuinely providing services as a self-employed person if in fact they are behaving and being treated like an employee.

-If the tax authorities or an employment tribunal decide that the 'consultant' is really your employee, they will ignore the label and treat the consultant like an employee and you may lose any advantages.
-This can include having to pay tax payable under a normal employment relationship.
+If the tax authorities or an Employment Tribunal decides that the 'consultant' is really your employee, they will ignore the label and treat the consultant as an employee.
+This may cause you to lose any advantages of a consultant relationship, such as having to pay tax under a normal employment relationship.

-You also need to be particularly careful about confidentiality and intellectual property created by the consultant.
-Once again, consider using Rocket Lawyer's consultancy agreement to help ensure you stay legally safe.
+You also need to be aware of confidentiality and intellectual property (IP) created by the consultant.